California State University, Fullerton: Mascot

 The choice of the elephant as the university's mascot, dubbed Tuffy the Titan, dates to 1962, when the campus hosted "The First Intercollegiate Elephant Race in Human History."
 The May 11 event attracted 10,000 spectators, 15 pachyderm entrants, and worldwide news coverage.

 Campus violence

-The campus has seen three significant instances of violence with people shot and killed.
+The campus has seen three significant instances of violence with people killed.
 On July 12, 1976, Edward Charles Allaway, a campus janitor with paranoid schizophrenia, shot nine people, killing seven, in the University Library (now the Pollak Library) on the Cal State Fullerton campus.
 At the time, it was the worst mass shooting in Orange County history.

 On October 13, 1984, Edward Cooperman, a physics professor, was shot and killed by his former student, Minh Van Lam, in McCarthy Hall.

-On August 19, 2019, Steven Shek Keung Chan, 57, of Hacienda Heights was found by police with multiple stab wounds.
-When the police arrived at the parking lot where Chan was assaulted, he was pronounced dead.
-Chan was a retired budget director working as a consultant in the international student affairs office.
-On August 22, 2019, the coworker who committed the violent act was arrested at his residence in Huntington Beach.
-Chuyen Vo, 51, was believed to have acted alone, but the motive was never identified.
-Chan and Vo worked in the same division and Cal State Fullerton spokeswoman Ellen Treanor stated:"Of all the individuals that I talked to in that division, there didn't seem to be any concerns at all that anybody would ever hurt Steve at all.
-Not a single person said there were problems," Treanor said.
-"He wasn't known as a difficult boss.
-He was known as a very thoughtful man, very by-the book, a man of few words."
+On August 19, 2019, Steven Shek Keung Chan, a retired budget director working as a consultant in the international student affairs office, was found dead from multiple stab wounds in a campus parking lot.
+Chuyen Vo, a co-worker in the same office, was charged with murder.